joliva/SolidPy2/readme.md

 ###writeSCADfile(fileName, *args):
 fileName = the SCAD file to save to.
-Include the '.scad' extension *args can be SolidPy objects or lists of SolidPy objects.
+Include the '.scad' extension *args can be SolidPy2 objects or lists of SolidPy2 objects.

 ###Extras
 ###inches(x)